- How to Add Sound Effects to a Video for YouTube – Beginner’s Guide

 You’d be forgiven for thinking that, since YouTube provides its own SFX library full of popular YouTube sound effects, you can add these sounds to your videos after uploading – as with annotations and links.
 However, sound has to be added in the editing process before the video is uploaded to the internet.

 If you haven’t got video editing software yet, fear not.
 You’ll find guide to both free video editor software and professional video editor software later in this article, and it’s likely you already have a video editor on your computer and you don’t even know!

 How to Add Sound Effects to your video

 Adding sound effects for YouTube videos is really simple, and the process is almost identical no matter the software you’re using.
 In our example we’re going to be using Adobe Premiere Pro, but the same method is applicable in almost every video editor.

 For this guide, we’ll be using one of the 100 free sounds in our UI Button SFX Pack, a YouTube sound effects pack which you can download as a sound effect pack for free below.
 It contains loads of great user interface sounds, button sound effects, beep sounds and more free sound effects for video editing.

 Step 1: Import your Media

 We’re going to begin by importing our video into our video editor.
 Find your video clips and sound effects on your hard drive.
-We’ve got a clip of a person pushing a button on an old radio, and we want to add a sound effect from our free SFX Cellar - UI Button SFX Pack to emphasise the pushing of the button – SFX Cellar - UI Button 05 sounds perfect.
+We’ve got a clip of a person pushing a button on an old radio, and we want to add a sound effect from our free SFX Cellar - UI Button SFX Pack to emphasize the pushing of the button – SFX Cellar - UI Button 05 sounds perfect.